HomeHelpful Guides › How to Pay Less in Taxes

 Pick the Right Business Entity

-Entity selection is the single most impactful tax decision many business owners make, and it’s also the one most people get wrong by waiting too long.
+Entity selection is the single most effective tax decision many business owners make, and it’s also the one most people get wrong by waiting too long.
 If you’re a sole proprietor earning over $60,000–$80,000 in net profit, you’re paying 15.3% self-employment tax on every dollar.
 An S-corp election lets you split that income between a reasonable salary (subject to payroll taxes) and distributions (not subject to self-employment tax).

 A freelancer earning $150,000 who pays themselves a $70,000 salary saves roughly $12,000 in self-employment tax compared to running as a sole proprietor.
 That’s real money — not a rounding error.
 The tradeoff is payroll complexity, quarterly filings, and the need to set a salary the IRS considers “reasonable.”
 But for most people above that income threshold, the math works decisively in favor of the S-corp.